 The Results Driven Accountability (RDA) System, Appendix F, is a data system that reports annually on the performance of school districts and charter schools in selected program areas: (Bilingual Education/English as a Second Language, Career and Technical Education, certain Title I, Part A Indicators as defined by the Every Student Succeeds Act (ESSA), and Special Education).
-As denoted in the Results Driven Accountability (RDA) data, Appendix F, Indicator Performance Level Objectives relating to performance are denoted throughout the district improvement plan as follows: RDA 1: Increase the passing rates for All students, with special emphasis on Special Education students in grades 3-8, on the state reading assessment; RDA 2: Increase the passing rates for Career and Technology Education students, Career and Technology Education Economically Disadvantaged students, Career and Technology Education Special Education students, Special Education students, and Title I, Part A STAAR students on the English Language Arts & Reading (ELAR) End of Course (EOC) assessments; and RDA 3: Increase number of Special Education students who spend $\geq 80\%$ of their day in regular classrooms.
+As denoted in the Results Driven Accountability (RDA) data, Appendix F, Indicator Performance Level Objectives relating to performance are denoted throughout the district improvement plan as follows: (2019-2020) RDA 1: Increase the passing rates and performance for All students, with special emphasis on Special Education students in grades 3-8, on the state reading assessment; (2019-2020) RDA 2: Increase the passing rates and performance for Career and Technology Education students, Career and Technology Education students, Career and Technology Education students, and Title I, Part A STAAR students on the English Language Arts & Reading (ELAR) End of Course (EOC) assessments; and (2019-2020 & 2020-2021) RDA 3: Increase number of Special Education students who spend $\geq$ 80% of their day in regular classrooms.

-DISTRICT IMPROVEMENT PLAN 2019-2020
+DISTRICT IMPROVEMENT PLAN 2020-2021